forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security for Russia
-As Russia is a global power and the largest country of Europe, Asia and the world, the security of Russia is mainly considered in the context of [Security of Europe and the World](#security-in-europe-and-the-world). [in work]
+As Russia is a global power and the largest country of Europe, Asia and the world, the security of Russia is mainly considered in the context of [Security of Europe and the World](#security-in-europe-and-the-world).

+> In late 2021 and early 2022 Russia requested some security guarantees, see for example [Cameron](#cameron-200122).